 Helping Your Anxious Child Overcome Bedtime Fears

-Teaching your child that he or she can be the boss and not get tricked by their worry brain!
-By teaching your child the tricks that worry can play—how it loves to exaggerate, catastrophize (make up extra scary stories for situations that are actually extra safe like: turning piles of laundry on the dresser into monsters, or household creaking sounds into intruders), and ignore the facts, you can encourage your child to take charge, and enlist their imagination to be more honest with them!
+What does work?
+Teaching your child that he or she can be the boss and not get tricked by their worry brain.
+Teach your child the tricks that worry can play, like how it loves to exaggerate, catastrophize (make up extra scary stories for situations that are actually extra safe—like turning piles of laundry on the dresser into monsters, or household creaking sounds into intruders), and ignore the facts.
+You can encourage your child to take charge, and enlist their imagination to be more honest with them.
 How do they do that?
 By calling in their smart brain to test their fears instead of trusting them.

-So whether your child is seven or seventeen, the techniques below will help your child to take charge of his fears.
+So whether your child is 7 or 17, the techniques below will help your child to take charge of his fears.

 What's the real fear?
-Tell on worry, and narrow it down Have your child name what they are afraid of-- some children may not know, but many children will say-- monsters, or robbers or whatever it may be.
+Tell on worry, and narrow it down.
+Have your child name what they are afraid of.
+Some children may not know, but many children will say monsters, robbers or whatever it may be.
 Don't guess for them, you'll be inadvertently planting new ideas.
 Say: “Worry is really bothering you—tell me what it’s saying?
 Or, “Tell me what worry is making you think about?”
 Or, “what’s the one thing that worry is bothering you about the most?”

 Designate a worry time If the floodgates of your child’s worry are opening up every night as soon as you get ready to turn out the lights leading to late nights and frustration, change the schedule.
 Choose an earlier time (after school, after dinner) for five minutes where your child will list his fears and “fact check” so your child will be all ready to boss back his worry when it’s time for bed.